 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Talk to them about the plan
+Tip #1: Talk to them about the plan

-Make it fun
+Tip #2: Make it fun

-Dress them comfortably
+Tip #3: Dress them comfortably

-Put them in slip-on shoes
+Tip #4: Put them in slip-on shoes

 Dress your children in slip-on shoes for your flight.
 This will make them easy to get on and off while at the airport.
 It will also allow them to get comfortable and settle in better while on the plane.
-Any maybe, with any luck, they will go to sleep at some point on your journey.
+And maybe, with any luck, they will go to sleep at some point on your journey.

-Pack their carry-on’s with lots of entertainment
+Tip #5: Pack their carry-on’s with lots of entertainment

-Load up on snacks
+Tip #6: Load up on snacks

-Don’t forget to bring their comfort items
+Tip #7: Don’t forget to bring their comfort items

-In order for your children to handle long flights like little champs, don’t forget to pack their comfort items!
+Another one of my secret tricks for preparing kids for long flights is to pack their comfort items!
 This could be their favorite stuffed animal, a beloved blanket, or other comfort item.
-This can help to settle their nerves, provide comfort when they get grumpy, and can even help them to fall asleep on a plane.
+A comfort item will help settle their nerves, provide comfort when they get grumpy, and can even help them fall asleep on a plane.
 We can’t go anywhere without at least one stuffed animal!
-I always pack a pillow and small blanket for Boston as well.
+Just be vigilant that you don’t lose a special comfort item!
+I always pack a pillow and small blanket for my son as well.
 These help him to get more comfortable when it is time to sleep.

 All parents know that kids can only stay still for a limited amount of time.
 In order to avoid your kids getting antsy and wound-up during the flight, give them time to get their wiggles out while at the airport.
-Take them for a walk, move to an uncrowded area and let them jump up and down, or have them to stand up and wiggle around for a while.
+Take them for a walk, move to an uncrowded area and let them jump up and down, or have them stand up and wiggle around for a while.
 Burning off some of their energy before you board your plane will make everyone’s flight more enjoyable.